From your classic Oxfords to your Opera Pumps, the selection of men’s dress shoes is far from slim.

 Its essential characteristic: the laces.

-They are known for their smart lace up system.
+They are known for their intelligent lace-up system.
 Specifically, the Oxford comes in two basic styles; the Derby and the Oxford.
 The difference is all in the laces.
-The Derby features an open-laced system (visible flaps), while the Oxford features the more popular close-laced system (hidden flaps) as seen in the picture below:
+The Derby features an open-laced system (visible flaps), while the Oxford features the more popular close-laced design (hidden flaps), as seen in the picture below:

 The Oxfords, originally the Oxonian Shoe, have been popular since around 1825.